zenny-chen/TouchJSON/README.markdown

 TouchJSON is part of the TouchCode "family" of open source software.

+## License

+This code is licensed under the 2-clause BSD license ("Simplified BSD License" or "FreeBSD License") license.
+The license is reproduced below:

+Copyright 2011 Jonathan Wight.
+All rights reserved.

+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+   1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+   2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

+THIS SOFTWARE IS PROVIDED BY JONATHAN WIGHT ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL JONATHAN WIGHT OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+The views and conclusions contained in the software and documentation are those of the authors and should not be interpreted as representing official policies, either expressed or implied, of Jonathan Wight.

+## Automatic Reference Counting (ARC)

+The "master" branch of TouchJSON does NOT use Automatic Reference Counting (ARC).

+There is a branch that does use ARC - this is found at "features/ARC".

+Most new development occurs on the ARC branch.
+At some point the non-ARC branch will put into maintenance mode and the ARC branch will become the primary branch.

 ## Home

 The main home page for touchcode is <http://touchcode.com/>